PayString/paystring-documentation/docs/getting-started-payburner.md

 ---
 id: getting-started-payburner
-title: Get Started With PayID and Payburner
+title: Get Started With PayString and Payburner
-sidebar_label: Get Started With PayID and Payburner
+sidebar_label: Get Started With PayString and Payburner
 ---

+**Note:** PayString was previously known as PayID, and some references remain.

 If you install Payburner, it creates an XRP wallet for you, and it automatically creates a PayID.